Highlights of the International Menswear Collections at Camera Milano Moda Uomo Autuno Inverno 2020

 The Colour palette used – blue celeste, rust colour, grey, white, sage green inspired from nature

-I also noticed a trend of street wear dominating this seasons runway’s in Milan which was evident in the other collections presented during the men’s fashion week collections this summer.
+I also noticed a trend of street wear dominating this seasons runway’s during Milan Fashion Week Men’s which was evident in the other collections presented during the men’s fashion week collections this summer.

 For more information on the brand please visit

-Disclaimer: I would like to thank Numero 00 for the invite to preview this seasons collection during Camera Moda Milan Fashion Week.
+Disclaimer: I would like to thank Numero 00 for the invite to preview this seasons collection during Camera Moda Milan Fashion Week Men’s.
 All opinions expressed will be my own

 Disclosure: #AD A huge thank you to EasyJet.com for sponsoring my return flights itinerary between Milan and London during Uomo Camera Moda Milano Men’s Fashion Week.
-As always all opinions will be my own and I only choose to review brands I would use my myself to give honest feedback about my experiences during a review.
+As always all opinions will be my own What to Wear to the Airport and I only choose to review brands I would use my myself to give honest feedback about my experiences during a review.

 Spyder Korea presents their signature Sportswear for Spring Summer 2020 celebrating the warmest season, high-tech, appealing garments for water sports are introduced.